-Autographed items can fetch you anywhere from $100 to $1,000, and sometimes even more, which means that all those years of hanging on to your autographed item and making sure to keep it in mint condition will have been worth it.
+Autographed items can fetch you anywhere from $100 dollars to thousands of dollars and sometimes even more, which means that all those years of hanging on to your autographed item and making sure to keep it in mint condition will have been worth it.
 Before you sell, the first question to ask is: “What is my autograph worth?”

 Several factors are considered when determining the worth of an autographed item.
 Sometimes, an item that you thought to be worth at least several hundred dollars will only sell for a hundred, even less.
 On the other hand, there are times when a lot of collectors actually considers a seemingly worthless autograph as rare, which means you could be more than a thousand dollars richer after selling it.
 To answer your question, “What is my autograph worth?”, below are some of the factors buyers and collectors take into account.